thriveweb/sailing-paradise/content/boatTours/2018-09-01-cruise-example.md

   including impressive superyachts, Sea World, Palazzo Versace, South Stradbroke Island, Wavebreak Island and the Gold Coast Seaway.
 Discover amazing wildlife including Dolphins, Sea Eagles and Ospreys, Stingrays and Wallabies.
-Feel the buzz and excitement as jetski's and superyachts go racing by, Parasailing, helicopters and Seaplanes fill the skies and yachts sail majestically by.
+Feel the buzz and excitement as jetski's and superyachts go racing past, Parasailing, helicopters and Seaplanes fill the skies and yachts sail majestically by.